IntelliTect-Samples/EWU-CSCD371-2024-Winter/README.md

 ## Assignment Details

-* Pull Request title includes "Assignment 1" in the title ✔❌
+* Pull Request title includes "Assignment 1" in the title ✔
-* Partner has also made a commit ✔❌
+* Partner has also made a commit ✔❌  No Partner this Assignment
-* Pull Request targets Assignment 1 branch ✔❌
+* Pull Request targets Assignment 1 branch ✔
-* Issue 1: Application no longer crashes ✔❌
+* Issue 1: Application no longer crashes ✔
-* Issue 2: Unit test properly passes ✔❌
+* Issue 2: Unit test properly passes ✔

 ## Extra Credit

 * Come up with a new feature for the application
-  * Issue 3: Add a new feature request implemented ✔❌
+  * Issue 3: Add a new feature request implemented ❌
-  * Issue 3: Feature request unit tested ✔❌
+  * Issue 3: Feature request unit tested ❌

 See [Docs](https://github.com/IntelliTect-Samples/EWU-CSCD371-2024-Winter/blob/main/Docs)